 The work programme for the Overview and Scrutiny function will be approved, amended as appropriate and kept under review by the appropriate Scrutiny Committee in accordance with the arrangements described in Section 3 of Part 3 of this Constitution.
 In developing any such programme, the Scrutiny Committee will have regard to the wishes of the Members of the Scrutiny Committee (including those who are not Members of the ruling group on the Council) and other non Executive Members who do not serve on that Committee.

-The Scrutiny Committee, Health Scrutiny Committee and Children and Young People's Scrutiny Committee, as soon as work programmes permit, will consider requests from the Council or the Executive to undertake review work.
+The Scrutiny Committee and Health Scrutiny Committee as soon as work programmes permit, will consider requests from the Council or the Executive to undertake review work.

 9. Agenda items